iv-menshenin/dragonfly/doc/api.md

           - name: lookupSomeTableEntity
             type: lookUp
 ```

-the `api` section describes the types of procedures that need to be generated
+The `api` section describes the types of procedures that need to be generated.
-consider the types that already exist:
+Consider the types that already exist:
  - `insertOne`
  - `upsertOne`
  - `updateOne`